 More Figma review is here!
 Now, all about Figma Red from Pocket Monsters or globally known as Pokémon.
 Red is the player character in the first Generation Pokémon games; Pokémon Red, Green, Blue, and Yellow and the male choice in their 3rd Generation remakes Pokémon Fire Red and Leaf Green, where his female counterpart is Leaf.
 Prior to 2nd Generation, he was officially referred to as Satoshi.
 Red is known throughout as the Champion from Masara/Pallet Town, as well as the living legend for his defeat of Team Rocket in Kanto during his quest.
 He is the final opponent in the 2nd Generation games Pokémon Gold, Silver, and Crystal, their 4th Generation remakes Pokémon Heart Gold and Soul Silver, and Pokémon Stadium 2.
 He is a participant in the Pokémon World Tournament’s Champions Tournament in Pokémon Black 2 and White 2 and works as a boss of the Battle Tree in the 7th Generation games Sun, Moon, Ultra Sun, and Ultra Moon.
-Well, so many achievements he got and he is a legendary trainer, unlike his anime counterpart which never even win any Pokémon League.
+Well, so many achievements he got and he is a legendary trainer, unlike his anime counterpart which only won 1 Pokémon League in Alola region.
 Well, to the review now!
 Like every Figma products above 200 numbering, Red’s box was designed simillar which is plain red and white with several promotional photos of the product with informations.
 Unlike the previous Figmas I got, Figma Red’s informations was printed in English and instead of using Pocket Monsters logo GSC used Pokémon Asia logo.
 Well, it’s because my Figma Red came from an Asian distributor so, it has different printed box but, it’s unusual for me to have Figma with full english printed informations.
 Inside the box there’s red colored inner tray paper.
 The red color represents Red himself and his product number is 356, making him as a standard release.
 Now, time to unbox him!

 Red comes up with 1 alternate faceplate, 1 bag, 1 Monster Ball/Poké Ball, 1 figma display stand, 3 starter Pokémon and 8 alternate hands with 1 extra wrist joint.